 Born on October 2, 1961, in Freiburg im Breisgau, Katharina Grosse is a German artist.
-She is known for using architecture, painting, and sculpture in her artworks, which tend to be large-scale, site-related installations.
+She uses architecture, painting, and sculpture in her artworks, which tend to be large-scale, site-related installations.

 Grosse attended art academies in Düsseldorf and Münster.
 After her education, she taught at the Art Academy Berlin-Weissensee for more than a decade between 2000 and 2010.
 From 2010 to 2018, Grosse was a painting professor at the Düsseldorf Art Academy.
 She currently lives and works in Berlin.

 You can think of Grosse as a late bloomer; at least that is how she describes herself.
 At 20, she went on a road trip upcountry with her mother, printmaker Barbara Grosse along with a couple of artist friends.
 She remembers: